PFMT vs Erectile Dysfunction Pills: Clinical Comparison

 - Dorey et al., 2004 RCT: PFMT with biofeedback improved erectile function versus controls in men with ED.

-Systematic reviews
+Systematic Reviews

 - Wong et al., 2020: most included studies showed PFMT improves ED, but methods and protocols vary, limiting precision of effect size.

-Timeframe and adherence
+Timeframe and Adherence

 - Typical programs: daily contractions with progressive load and biofeedback, reassessed over 8 to 12 weeks.